brandon-rhodes/python-patterns/gang-of-four/abstract-factory/index.rst

 The Pythonic approach: callable factories
 =========================================

-In Python, a callable —
+In Python, a “callable” —
-a routine ``f`` that can be invoked using the syntax ``f(a, b, c)`` to run its code with the arguments listed in the parentheses — is a first-class object.
+any routine ``f`` that can be invoked using the syntax ``f(a, b, c)`` to run its code with the arguments listed in the parentheses — is a first-class object.
-This means that callables can be passed as parameters, can be the return value of other routines, and can even be stored in data structures like lists and dictionaries.
+This means that a callable can be passed as a parameter, returned as a return value, and can even be stored in a data structure like a list or dictionary.

-First-class callables offer a powerful mechanism for implementing object “factories”: a fancy term for routines that build and return new objects.
+First-class callables offer a powerful mechanism for implementing object “factories” — a fancy term for routines that build and return new objects.
-Call the factory with arguments, and it builds and returns a new object.

-A beginning Python programmer might expect that each time they need to supply a factory, they will be responsible for writing a little function:
+A beginning Python programmer might expect that each time they need to supply a factory, they will be responsible for writing a function:

 .. testcode::